mouse-reeve/kyranides/03_book_1.md

 lay it not upon a Nerve or Muscle, and make a Convulsion.
 And it is good also for an
-_Ægilops_ and _Trichiasis_, applied after they appear to be rosen.
+_Ægilops_ and _Trichiasis_, applied after they appear to be risen.
 The hairs also of a Seal which are found between its Nose and its
 Mouth, the greater and harsher of them pluckt, with the middle of a Seal's Heart